MotasemAlfarra/starter-academic/content/publication/ocl/index.md

 ---
-title: "Real-Time Evaluation in Online Continual Learning: A New Paradigm"
+title: "Real-Time Evaluation in Online Continual Learning: A New Hope"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here